Prostate problems are common, particularly in men aged over 50.

 - family history – having a brother or father who developed prostate cancer under the age of 60 seems to increase your risk of developing it, and having a close female relative who developed breast cancer may also increase your risk of prostate cancer

-The symptoms of prostate cancer can be difficult to distinguish from those of prostate enlargement.
+If the cancer has grown large enough to put pressure on your urethra, the symptoms of prostate cancer can be difficult to distinguish from those of prostate enlargement.
 They may include:

 - needing to pee more frequently, often during the night